digidem/comapeo-core/docs/guides/invite-over-internet.md

-t # Inviting New Mebers Over the Internet
+# Inviting New Mebers Over the Internet

 ## Concepts